RehanQasim-dev/Optimizing-RISC-V-for-High-Performance-Matrix-Multiplication-with-Custom-GEMM-Accelerator/README.md

 # A GEMM (General Matrix Multiplier) Co-processor

-This repo is a Martix multiplier Co-processor integrated with a Risc-V 3-stage pipelined processor with separate data memory and UART.
+This Project is a Martix multiplier Co-processor integrated with a RISC-V 3-stage pipelined processor with integrated UART peripheral.
 Currently, the core implements RV32IMZicsr ISA based on User-level ISA Version 2.0 and Privileged Architecture Version 1.11 supporting only M mode.
-The following are the key features of the repo:
+The following are the key features of this project:

 ## Key Features
 - 32-bit RISC-V ISA core that supports base integer (I) and multiplication and division (M),  and Zicsr (Z) extensions (RV32IMZicsr) with a custom GEMM Co-processor.
 - Supports 8-bit signed input matrix elements and 32-bit signed output matrix elements.
 - Supports Dual port data memory of 16 banks that is synthesizable in Vivado.
 - Supports user input for Matrix by both data memory and UART.
-- Support for rectangular matrices by using Runtime tiling provided by our GEMM.h file.
+- Support for any size of matrix by using Runtime tiling provided by our GEMM.h file.
+- Overlapping of configuration and computation stages in GEMM to hide the latency of the configuration.
-- Support for performance monitoring in hardware by CSR counters and code.
+- Support for performance monitoring in hardware by CSR counters.
-- Support for importing the repo to Vivado by a TCL file. (board ---> xc7a100tcgs)
+- Comprehensive random testing of GEMM with different matrix sizes and element values.

 ### System Design Overview
-The GEMM Co-processor is a loosely coupled Co-processor that can be accessed by its memory-mapped registers.
-We have used a Dual port Memory with a 32 interface with Risc-V core and a 128-bit interface with GEMM for fast load and stores.
-The GEMM communicates with the core with the 32-bus interface.
-We define the matrices in Code and their addresses are stored in registers GEMM_A for A matrix, GEMM_B for Matrix B, and GEMM_C for the resultant matrix.
-The tiling limits are stored in GEMM_stride_A for A matrix tiling and GEMM_stride_B for B Matrix tiling.
-GEMM_control is for Controlling the load and stores of the GEMM to Data memory while the GEMM_DIM is used to feed the dimensions of matrix A, B, and C
+The GEMM Co-processor is a loosely coupled Co-processor that can be configured by its memory-mapped registers.
+So we don't need to change the core's datapath and control that's the case with tightly coupled co-processors and we can easily integrate it with existing cores We have used a Dual port data memory with a 32-bit interface with RISCV-V core and a 128-bit wide interface with GEMM.
+The main unit of GEMM consists of 16x16 systolic array of MAC units.
+The GEMM is optimized to overlap the the computations in case when we need to process multiple tiles for a matrix.
+The architecture also overlaps the configuration and computation activities of the coprocessor which enables us to approach the ideal performance gain of 256x as the matrix size increases.
 ![Block Diagram](./pdf/GEMM.png)

 The block diagram shows the connectivity of the core with memory, GEMM, and UART peripherals using the data bus.
-Instruction memory is a form of ROM and is built into the RISC-V core.
+Instruction memory is a form of ROM and is built into the RISC-V core for our case.

 ###  Memory Map
 The memory map for the Gemm and UART is provided in the following table.